 Noll L. Campbell, PharmD, MS is a Research Assistant Professor in the College of Pharmacy at Purdue University.
 Dr. Campbell received his PharmD degree from Butler University, completed a pharmacy practice residency at St. Vincent Hospital in Indianapolis, then a geriatric pharmacotherapy residency at the University of North Carolina in Chapel Hill, NC.
 As an investigator with the Indiana University Center for Aging Research and the Regenstrief Institute, Inc., his research focuses on the effect of medications on the aging brain.
 He is a 2014 recipient of a career development award from the National Institute on Aging to continue his work in recognizing the adverse cognitive effects of medications.

-Professor of Pharmacy, Northeastern University Division of Pulmonary, Critical Care and Sleep Medicine, Tufts Medical Center, Boston, MAREAD MORE
+Professor of Pharmacy, Northeastern University and Scientific Staff, Division of Pulmonary, Critical Care and Sleep Medicine, Tufts Medical Center, Boston, MAREAD MORE

 Professor, Division of Gerontology, Department of Epidemiology & Public Health, University of Maryland School of Medicine, Baltimore, MDREAD MORE